 We see clients moving from all types of email platforms into Microsoft 365.
 In a hybrid migration, an Exchange platform is required, so if you are running anything other than Exchange or anything older than Exchange 2010, hybrid is not an option.

 If the answer is yes, either a cutover or hybrid Microsoft 365 migration would work, however, there are a fair number of caveats – or “gotchas” as we like to call them – that need to be addressed.
-Such as whether you are currently utilizing the full functionality of Skype for Business with features like PSTN.
-That would be a deeper discussion than we are able to address here.

 - Do you have additional complexity with your environment?